UTSCC09/project-fullstackarmy/README.md

 - graphql - to work with graphql
 - express-graphql - same as above
 - other: libraries taken from the course - nodemon, bcrypt, body-parser, cors, express, fs

+Other:

+- mapshaper - used to merge geojson data and lower its precision to make it as light weight as possible

 ## Deployment